 On Winter Wish Eve, my father always threw a swanky soirée.
-The vibe was much more the glittering ’20s of the nineteenth century than the retro-futuristic ’50s that the decorum of Cratersville was based on.
+The vibe was much more the glittering ’20s of the twentieth century than the retro-futuristic ’50s of the same century that the decorum of Cratersville was based on.

 Access to the party was by invitation only.

-That being said, I was just a little surprised to see the teacher I loved to hate, mingling amiably with a small group of party glitterati as I arrived with my friends, Bluesy and Blue.
+Mr. Greensworth was mingling amiably with a small group of party glitterati as I arrived with my friends, Bluesy and Blue.

 Blueberry nodded to the teacher as he walked by before heading for the refreshments.

-Bluesy, possessing a more socially aware nature than her brother, insisted on engaging in a brief exchange with my arch-nemesis which ended—surprisingly—without me being suspended or him saying something bone-headed about the little creatures “infesting” the town, which would have lead to the aforementioned suspension of yours truly.
+Bluesy, possessing a more socially aware nature than her brother, insisted on engaging in a brief exchange with my arch-nemesis which ended—surprisingly—without me being suspended or him saying something bone-headed about the little creatures “infesting” the town.

 From there, we joined Blue at the table where the eggnog was being dispensed.
 My sister Poppy, playing the part of a reckless teenager, had snatched a bottle from behind the bar and was introducing its contents into an opened carton of the featured drink to make it even more festive.

 Blueberry took the first swig and nearly choked.
-“Hey Pops, do you want me to get smashed with the first sip?”
+“Hey Pops, do you want him to get lit with the first sip?”

 Poppy just giggled as she hid the illicitly procured bottle beneath the glitzy skirt of a heavily festooned table.